 “The British Horseracing Authority issued a tender to take over the Trust’s services and we put in a bid for it.
 We knew that if we won the bid, significant investment would be needed to develop the facilities, so we spoke to New Anglia LEP to see if there was any grant funding available for which we would be eligible.

 “We put together a strong proposal that outlined what we would need funding for, which included new labs for the detecting and safe handling of viruses and the retention of three of the Animal Health Trust’s staff.
 It would allow Rossdales to offer the most comprehensive equine health services in the UK.”

-Kerstin was put in touch with the LEP which helped put together the application for funding from its Eastern Agri-Tech Growth Fund.
+Kerstin was put in touch with the LEP which helped put together the application for funding from its Growing Business Fund.
 Despite a tight timeframe, its application was quickly approved and it began working with contractors on the construction of the new labs and virology suites.
 As the practice had recently completed the tender for the Animal Health Trust work, its business case was robust.